atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ’ tea, jellies, c. were brought up. -- -- -- Soon afterwards
 all out company lest us, except Mrs. Elliot and Kitty. — I then became So exceedingly ill, from the Sudden alteration of my affairs, and from the weakness of my condition, that I could no longer
-Support myself. -- -- My dear Charlotte Saw and Selt my uneasiness. — Sitting down by me, Sire took my hand, and prested it in the tenderest manner imaginable. -- -- -- -- “You will not Send me from you ?”
+Support myself. -- -- My dear Charlotte Saw and Selt my uneasiness. — Sitting down by me, Sire took my hand, and prested it in the tenderest manner imaginable. -- -- -- -- "You will not Send me from you ?"
-Said I to her — “Never, replied She.” — I could not proceed -- -- -- They carried me to that very apartment, in which I had So heavily offended — no other bed being prepared. — When the Servants retired, my dear Charlotte approached me, and with accents heavenly Sweet, while her lovely face was crimsoned with blusires, Said, “I have ordered a bed to be brought into my dresfing room, that I may be ready to give you anything you want in the night, ”
+Said I to her — "Never, replied She." — I could not proceed -- -- -- They carried me to that very apartment, in which I had So heavily offended — no other bed being prepared. — When the Servants retired, my dear Charlotte approached me, and with accents heavenly Sweet, while her lovely face was crimsoned with blusires, Said, "I have ordered a bed to be brought into my dresfing room, that I may be ready to give you anything you want in the night, "
-“No, my love, ” replied I, pressing her hand to my lips, “I cannot bear this.” — But I was not able to divert her from her purpose. — Her woman, whom fire has taken in the room of dawson, and who is older and fitter for the bufiness, Sat up with me, and
+"No, my love, " replied I, pressing her hand to my lips, "I cannot bear this." — But I was not able to divert her from her purpose. — Her woman, whom fire has taken in the room of dawson, and who is older and fitter for the bufiness, Sat up with me, and
 ... gave
 gave me Something warm whenever! wanted any resresliraent. — In the morning my wise, delightful word! -- -- breaksalted by my bedside— — Still